20/F, Central Tower

 Robert Broadfoot is the founder and Managing

-Director of Political & Economic Risk Consultancy, Ltd. A US citizen, Mr.
+Director of Political & Economic Risk Consultancy, Ltd. A US citizen, Mr. Broadfoot graduated with

-States in 1972.
-He has lived in Hong Kong since 1975.
-Beside coordinating PERC
+honors in economics from Oberlin College in the United States in 1972.
+He has lived in Hong Kong since 1975 and also

-s overall operations, Mr. Broadfoot is directly responsible for managing PERC's
+Broadfoot is directly responsible for managing PERC's research and consulting

-research and consulting involving mainland China and the Greater China region.
+involving mainland China and the Greater China region.
+In addition to overseeing PERC's primary

-programs for companies to help them understand the parameters of uncertainty
+them understand the parameters of uncertainty they face, the interlinkages of

-they face, the interlinkages of risks within and between countries, and
+risks within and between countries, and signposts they should be monitoring to

 Return